 Components represent built-in functionalities in MindSphere.
-Components are: Asset Manager, Fleet Manager, User Management, UTC Reporting.
+Components are: Asset Manager, Fleet Manager, Settings, UTC Reporting.
 For the complete list and description of available components, refer to the MindSphere documentation.

 Containers are isolated environments on a shared operating system.
 Unlike VMs, containers do not bundle a full operating system, but only required libraries and settings for running the intended software.
 Containers are isolated on the kernel layer.
 This makes for efficient, lightweight, self-contained systems and guarantees that software will always run the same regardless of where it is deployed.

 Data points refer to elements (variables), which allow values to be obtained from data sources (OPC UA or S7 etc.).
 They are combined into a relevant aspect.
 For example, "temperature" and "torque" are data points of the aspect "Energy_consumption".
 Data points are configured in Asset Manager.
 In Fleet Manager, their values are visualized as time series.